smartaquarius10/kubecli/README.md

 Subcommands

-**swap** :- Generally we add multiple context as connected with different kubernetes clusters.
-This subcommand can help in changing the context
+**swap** :- Change the kubectl auth context while connecting with multiple clusters

 **authdelete** :- To delete the context run this sub command